Troth Bylaws v. 4.0

 The Informations Services Department manages all computer- and internet-related operations of the Corporation.

-The Chief Information Officer (CIO) manages Computer Operations for the Corporation.
-CIO tasks include, but are not limited to, providing a membership database for use by the Clerk, providing accounting software for use by the Treasurer, providing and maintaining a Corporate website, and providing and maintaining various means of electronic communications as may be deemed necessary by the High Rede, such as electronic mailing lists and online forums.
-S/he may appoint or hire assistants as needed to carry out these tasks, but must inform the High Rede of any such appointments or hirings.
-This CIO is appointed by the High Rede to serve a one year term, and may be reappointed.
+The Tech Team manages Computer Operations for the Corporation.
+Tech Team tasks include, but are not limited to, providing a membership database for use by the Clerk, providing accounting software for use by the Treasurer, providing and maintaining a Corporate website, and providing and maintaining various means of electronic communications as may be deemed necessary by the High Rede, such as electronic mailing lists and online forums.
+Individual Tech Team roles may be defined by the High Rede through procedural vote.

 5.3.3 Publications and Merchandise Department